codefresh-io/docs.codefresh.io/_docs/gitops-integrations/gerrit-integration.md

 >**NOTE**
 Currently, Gerrit is supported as a Git provider for only Hosted GitOps Runtimes.
-We only support Gerrit version 3.6 (tested with 3.6.3) only.
+We support Gerrit version 3.6 (tested with 3.6.3).

 By integrating Gerrit with Codefresh GitOps, when you set up your [Hosted GitOps Runtime]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/), you can select Gerrit as your Git provider.